TrumanGao/trumangao-utils/README.md

+[Toc]

 # trumangao-utils

 常用JavaScript工具函数

 A series of commonly used JavaScript utility functions.
+Here for the [API](https://github.com/TrumanGao/trumangao-utils#API).

 ## Install